 The Brain-Body Connection

 Homeostasis is the automation of staying the same.
-It allows animals to maintain an optimal body state by responding to external stimuli—like changing temperature, stress, fear, etc. The ability to self-regulate is a useful adaptation, which is why it is so common in the animal kingdom.
+It allows animals and the human body to maintain an optimal state by responding to external stimuli—like changing temperature, stress, fear, etc. The ability to self-regulate is a useful adaptation, which is why it is so common in the animal kingdom.

 These receptors bind to chemicals, and the strength of that bond produces some action (or prevents one from occurring).
 These actions could be sending a signal, opening or closing a channel, or releasing another chemical, among others.